Marvel Cinematic Universe: Every MCU Movie And TV Show Planned For 2017

 Marvel’s The Inhumans — Season 1 Premiere

 The Inhuman race has already been introduced on Agents of S.H.I.E.L.D., but the series hasn’t dealt specifically with the Inhuman Royal Family, which was originally scheduled to be a part of the MCU film franchise.
-As noted by ComicBook.com, this series will focus on characters like Black Bolt and Medusa, who are the king and queen of the Inhumans in Marvel Comics.
+As noted by ComicBook, this series will focus on characters like Black Bolt and Medusa, who are the king and queen of the Inhumans in Marvel Comics.
 The first two episodes of Marvel’s The Inhumans will debut exclusively at IMAX theaters on September 4 before being replayed on ABC two weeks later.

 RELATED REPORTS BY THE INQUISITR